mudox/home/content/post/unburden-view-controllers.md

 Introduce __MVVM__ pattern.

-The key point of MVVM is the new role - __view mdoel__ added between the view controller and the data model.
+The key point of MVVM is the new role - __view model__ added between the view controller and the data model.
 In MVVM, it is view models instead of view controllers who directly interact with the data model.